Rusty Wallace Racing: Car No. 66 history

 In 2007, Steve Wallace was named the full-time driver of the newly renumbered 66, with Homelife Communities becoming a primary sponsor.
 Wallace won two poles but finished 19th in points.
 Reed Sorenson drove the 66 in one race as well.
 Atreus Homes and Jimmy John's sponsored Wallace in 2008, who had seven top-ten finishes.
 US Fidelis and 5-Hour Energy sponsored Wallace's full-time run in 2009, with one top five and nine top tens with a respectable 7th-place points finish.
-After US Fidelis ran into financial trouble, 5-Hour Energy sponsored the team in 2010 and 2011, finishing 10th in points in both seasons respectively.
+After U.S. Fidelis ran into financial trouble, 5-hour Energy sponsored the team in 2010 and 2011, finishing 10th in points in both seasons respectively.
 After 5-hour Energy left RWR to sponsor Clint Bowyer at Michael Waltrip Racing in the Cup Series, team owner Rusty Wallace was forced to suspend the Nationwide Series operations and handed the No. 66 owners points to MAKE Motorsports.

-In 2012, the team ran a single race with Steve Wallace in No. 4 LoanMax Ford Mustang at the Virginia 529 College Savings 250 at Richmond, using the owners points of Jay Robinson Racing.
+In 2012, the team ran a single race with Steve Wallace in No. 4 Ford Mustang at the Virginia 529 College Savings 250 at Richmond, using the owners points of Jay Robinson Racing.
 Wallace started and finished in 11th place.
 For 2013, RWR and Wallace planned to run 10 to 15 races with sponsorship from Richard Tocado Companies, and equipment purchased from Roush Fenway Racing.
 The team ended up only running one race, the History 300 at Charlotte Motor Speedway, with the Steven Wallace driving the No. 66.
 Wallace started 40th and finished 25th.